ESGF/esgf-docker/source/architecture_and_development_guidelines.rst

 * Ability to start/stop/restart entire group of services (for example, all Solr shards at once).
 * Ability to start services as non-privileged users such as "tomcat", "apache", etc.

+Supervisor is installed as part of the *esgf-node* base image, and started by default unless a child image overrides the Docker CMD instruction.

 Container Initialization
 ========================